Is Trampoline an Olympic Sport?

 The origins of the trampoline date back much further.
 Acrobats first used trampolines in China and Japan as a training tool to help them perfect their flips and turns.
 In the early 1800s, circus performers in Europe began using trampolines as part of their acts.
 Trampolining first became popular in the 1930s and was used as a training exercise by acrobats and gymnasts.
 And it was not until the 1970s that trampolining became recognized as a sport in its own right and began to be contested at international competitions.

-The sport is governed by national and international federations that publish rules and regulations regarding the Kata performance, safety standards, and equipment specifications.
+It is a trampoline an Olympic sport, the sport is governed by national and international federations that publish rules and regulations regarding the Kata performance, safety standards, and equipment specifications.
 The International Olympic Committee added trampolining as an official sport in the 2000 Summer Olympics.

 There are three forms of competitive trampolining: tumbling, synchronized trampoline, and power tumbling; all three are practiced internationally.
 Competitors perform compulsory exercises that consist of required elements for a set time limit.
 In a synchronized trampoline, two routines are performed simultaneously by a team of two athletes on two adjacent trampolines; one routine is executed while the other is being judged.
 In power tumbling, multiple consecutive somersaults and twists are executed on a spring floor.